Arnold Diffusion in Multi-Dimensional Convex Billiards: The Scattering Map of a Normally Hyperbolic Invariant Manifold: Definitions

 Due to the normal hyperbolicity of $A$, there exist stable and unstable manifolds, defined by

-where $C$ is a constant that is allowed to depend on $x$.
+where $C$ is a constant that is allowed to depend on $x$, and $\tilde{\lambda} \in [\lambda,\mu^{-1})$ may be chosen close to $\lambda$.
 On the stable and unstable manifolds we have, respectively, the strong stable and strong unstable foliations.
 The leaves of the foliations corresponding to $x \in A$ are

 The tangent spaces of the leaves of the foliations are given by $T_x W^s(x) = E^s_x$ and $T_x W^u (x) = E^u_x$.
 Two leaves of the strong stable or strong unstable foliation corresponding to different points of $A$ are disjoint, and